 UNAIDS, the Joint United Nations Program on HIV/AIDS, is the world’s leading advocate for the comprehensive and coordinated global action against the HIV/AIDS pandemic.
 In 2014, UNAIDS established the 90-90-90 goals, which called for countries around the world to get 90% of people living with HIV diagnosed; 90% of those diagnosed accessing treatment, and 90% of people on treatment to have suppressed viral loads by 2020.

-Swaziland (Eswatini) has the highest HIV prevalence and incidence of any country in the world of 27%.
-Luckily, through the implementation of expanded treatment and prevention services, Swaziland significantly reduced its rate of new infections by nearly half between 2011 and 2016.
-Additionally, the rates of viral load suppression among adult HIV patients increased from 34.8% to 71.3%.
-While the HIV epidemic is generalized in Swaziland, certain groups especially those who are marginalized and criminalized are particularly affected.
-For example, the country has an HIV prevalence among sex workers of 60.5%, the highest in the world.
+With nearly 27% of its population HIV-positive, Eswatini has the highest HIV prevalence of any country in the world.
+Perhaps unsurprisingly, HIV/AIDS is the leading cause of death in Eswatini.
+However, Eswatini's HIV rate is falling.
+Through the implementation of expanded treatment and prevention services, the country significantly reduced its rate of new infections by nearly half between 2011 and 2016.
+Additionally, the percentage of adult HIV patients receiving ART treatments increased from 34.8% to 71.3%.
+While the HIV epidemic is generalized in Eswatini, certain groups—especially those who are marginalized and criminalized—are particularly affected.
+For example, HIV prevalence among Eswatini sex workers is 60.5%, the highest in the world.

-Lesotho has the second-highest HIV rate in the world of 25%.
-Lesotho has a total of 340,000 people living with HIV.
+HIV/AIDS is also the leading cause of death in Lesotho, which has the second-highest HIV rate in the world at 21.1%.
+Lesotho has approximately 280,000 people living with HIV.
 In 2018, the country saw 13,000 new HIV infections and 6,100 AIDS-related deaths.
-About 60% of all adults living with HIV and 70% of all children with HIV in Lesotho are receiving ART.
-About 57% of Lesotho’s population lives in poverty, which couple with HIV/AIDS, has led to the country’s low life expectancy of 52 years for men and 55 years for women.
+As of the end of 2020, some 71% of all people living with HIV in Lesotho were receiving ART.
+Approximately 57% of Lesotho’s population lives in poverty, which often complicates the availability of treatment for HIV/AIDS and has contributed to the country’s low life expectancy of 52 years for men and 56 years for women.

 4. South Africa

-Malawi is the first country on the list whose HIV rate is below 10% at 9.20%.
-This rate is the ninth-highest in the world.
-About 1 million people live with HIV in Malawi, with young people at particular risk.
-Around one0third of all new HIV infections in the country occurred among young people age 15 to 24 years old.
-Among those living with HIV, 79% of adults and 61% of children are receiving ART.
-One of Malawi’s largest barriers to HIV progress is stigma.
-Despite this, Malawi very close to reaching the UNAIDS 90-90-90 targets.
+At 8.1%, Malawi's HIV rate is the first on the list to fall below 10%.
+Roughly 970,000-990,000 people lived with HIV in Malawi in 2020, with young people at particular risk.
+Around one-third of all new HIV infections in the country occurred among young people aged 15 to 24 years old.
+Among those living with HIV, 89.9% (870,000) were receiving ART as of June 2021, an increase of more than 10% from just a few years ago.
+One of Malawi’s largest barriers to HIV progress is the stigma associated with the disease, which prevents some would-be patients from seeking diagnosis and treatment.
+Despite this, Malawi is very close to reaching the UNAIDS 90-90-90 targets.